Strengthening institutions to make country strong: Sarwar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Punjab Governor Chaudhry Sarwar has said that Pakistan Army is a neutral institution and it should not be dragged to politics by the opposition parties for their vested interests.
+LAHORE: Punjab Governor Chaudhry Sarwar has said that Pakistan Army is a neutral institution and it should not be dragged into politics by the opposition parties for their vested interests.

 Syed Yusuf Raza Gilani's admission that establishment is neutral should serve as a reminder for the Pakistan Democratic Movement (PDM) leaders to avoid hyperbole, he said.
 He maintained that all should stand united by the armed forces of Pakistan because strengthening institutions would make the country strong.